Tiramisu-Compiler/rl_auto_scheduler/README.md

 # RL for performance optimization

+The following sections represent the steps in order to successfully train the RL agent.

 ## Generate the dataset
 To generate the dataset, you use the script `utils/program_generator/tiramisu_maker.py`.
 Here are the options to pass the script and their default values:
 ```